 Will it be open sourced?

-Maybe.
-I’d love to collaborate with other novelists interested in exploring such a framework and OSS might be the best way to facilitate this.
+Parts of it already are, although not the main narrative engine.
+I’d love to collaborate with other novelists interested in exploring such a framework but I’m not sure whether OSS is the best way to facilitate this.

 What’s the difference between novels and games?